 - Seed research and development

-- Research and development of new chemical entities in pharmaceutical sector
+- Research and development of new chemical entities in the pharmaceutical sector

 - Dairy industry